Bob Ryland

-Bob Ryland (June 16, 1920 – August 2, 2020) was an American tennis player and coach, known for having been the first African-American to play professional tennis.
-Ryland coached some of the world’s top-ranked professionals, including; Harold Solomon, Renee Blount, Leslie Allen, Arthur Ashe, Bruce Foxworth, Venus Williams and Serena Williams.
-Ryland also taught and coached at clubs in Bermuda, Puerto Rico, St. Alban’s Tennis Club in Washington, D.C. and the Mid-Town Tennis Club in Manhattan.
+Robert Hayes Ryland (June 16, 1920 – August 2, 2020) was an American tennis player and coach, known for having been the first African-American to play professional tennis.
+Ryland coached some of the world's top-ranked professionals, including Harold Solomon, Renee Blount, Leslie Allen, Arthur Ashe, Bruce Foxworth, Venus Williams, and Serena Williams.
+Ryland also taught and coached at clubs in Bermuda, Puerto Rico, St. Alban's Tennis Club in Washington, D.C., and the Mid-Town Tennis Club in Manhattan.
 Ryland was inducted into the Wayne State University Athletic Hall of Fame (1991), Black Tennis Hall of Fame (2009), and the Eastern Tennis Hall of Fame in 2002, where he also received a Lifetime Achievement Award in 2012.

 Early life

 Ryland was born in Chicago in 1920.
-After his mother and twin brother died of pneumonia when he was a baby, his father Robert sent him to live with his grandmother in Mobile, Alabama where he helped his great grandfather pick cotton.
+After his mother and twin brother died of pneumonia when he was a baby, his father Robert sent him to live with his grandmother in Mobile, Alabama where he helped his great-grandfather pick cotton.
 When Ryland was 10 years old, he returned to Chicago to live with his father and started playing tennis.
 Ryland attended Tilden Tech High School in Chicago, and while a student there won both the Illinois State and junior ATA singles titles.

 College years

 After graduating from high school, Ryland received a scholarship to Xavier University, a Historically Black College and University (HBCU) in New Orleans where his college tennis career started.

 After leaving Xavier, Ryland served in the U.S. Army from 1941 to 1945 and after an honorable discharge, received another tennis scholarship to Wayne State University in Detroit, playing there for two years.
 While at Wayne, Ryland broke the color barrier by becoming one of the first black players to compete in the NCAA championships making it to the semifinals.
-Ryland was eventually inducted into the University’s Hall of Fame.
+Ryland was eventually inducted into the university's Hall of Fame.

 In 1947 Ryland moved to California, where he played tennis with Pancho Gonzalez.
 Ryland also broke another barrier at the Los Angeles Tennis Club, when he played and lost to Ham Richardson in the Pacific Southwest Championships, 6–4 and 7–5.
 In 1954 Ryland was offered a scholarship to Tennessee A&I in Nashville.
 Ryland was a player and a coach at Tennessee and twice led his team to the small college national championships.
 Ryland left Tennessee with a Bachelor of Science degree.